janosvajda/microservice-system-design-nest-js/README.md

 - Permission service - responsible for verifying permissions for logged in users.
 - Tasks service - responsible for CRUD operations on users tasks records
 - The service interact via **TCP sockets**

-This example uses a SINGLE database (MongoDB) instance for all microservices. **This is not a correct point, the correct way is to use a separate DB instance for every microservice.** I used one DB instance for all microservices to simplify this example.